apnadkarni/blt/doc/combomenu.rst

 A menu item can be one of the following types:

 **button**
   The *button* is the most common type of menu item that behaves much like a Tk **button** widget.
 When it isinvoked, a TCL command is executed.
 The TCL command is specified with the **-command** option.

 **cascade**
   A *cascade* item has an associated *combomenu* (specified by the item's **-menu** option) that is posted to the right of the *cascade* item when the item is active.
 The **postcascade** operation also posts the associated *combomenu*. *Cascade* items allow the construction of cascading menus.
 The associated menu must be a child of the *combomenu* containing the *cascade* item.

 **checkbutton**
   A *checkbutton* menu item behaves much like a Tk **checkbutton** widget.
   When it is invoked it toggles back and forth between the selected and deselected states.
 When the item is selected, a particular value is stored in a particular global variable (as determined by the **-onvalue** and **-variable** options for the item); when the item is deselected another value (determined by the **-offvalue** option) is stored in the global variable.
 An indicator box is displayed to the left of the label.
 When the item is selected, a check is displayed in the indicator.
 If a **-command** option is specified, its value is evaluated as a TCL command each time the item is invoked; this happens after toggling the item's selected state.

 **radiobutton**
   A *radiobutton* menu item behaves much like a Tk **radiobutton** widget.
   *Radiobutton* items are organized in groups of which only one item may be selected at a time.
 Whenever a particular item becomes selected it stores a particular value into a particular global variable (as determined by the **-value** and **-variable** options for the item).
   This action causes any previously selected item in the same group to deselect itself.
 Once an item has become selected, any change to the item's associated variable will cause the item to deselect itself.
   Grouping of *radiobutton* items is determined by their associated
   variables: if two items have the same associated variable then they are in the same group.
 An indicator circle is displayed to the left of the label.
 If the item is selected then the indicator's center is filled with a solid color.
 If a **-command** option is specified then its value is evaluated as a TCL command when the item is invoked; this happens after selecting the item.

 **separator**
   A *separator* item displays a horizontal dividing line.
 A *separator* can't be activated or invoked, and it has no behavior other than its display appearance.

 Menu items are displayed with up to four separate fields.

 *label*
   The main field is a label in the form of a text string, or an image, controlled by the **-text** and **-image** options for the item.

 *icon*
   If the **-icon** option is specified, then a image is displayed to the left of the label.

 *accelerator*
   If the **-accelerator** option is specified for an item then a second textual field is displayed to the right of the label.
 The accelerator typically describes a keystroke sequence that may be typed in the application to cause the same result as invoking the menu entry.

 *indicator*
   The indicator is present only for *checkbutton*, *radiobutton*, and *cascade* entries.
 For *checkbutton* and *radiobutton* items it indicates whether the item is selected or not, and is displayed to the left of the entry's string.
 For *cascade* items it indicates that clicking on item will post yet another menu and is displayed to the right of the accelerator.

 REFERENCING MENU ITEMS
 ----------------------

 Menu items may be referred to by either their index, label, or tag.

-  **index**
+*index*
   The number of the menu item.
 Indices start from 0.
 The index of an item as other items are added, deleted, moved, or sorted.

-  **label**
+There are also the following special non-numeric indices.

+  **active**
+    The item that that is currently active.
+Typically this is the one that the pointer is over.

+  **end**
+    The last item in the menu.

+  **first**
+    The first item in the menu.
+Disable and hidden items are ignored.

+  **last**
+    The last item in the menu.
+Disable and hidden items are ignored.

+  **next**
+    The next item from the currently active item.

+  **previous**
+    The previous item from the currently active item.

+  **selected**
+    The last selected menu item.

+  **view.bottom**
+    The last visible item in the menu.
+This changes are the the menu is scrolled.

+  **view.top**
+    The first visible item in the menu.
+This changes are the the menu is scrolled.

+*label*
   The label of the item (specified by the **-text** menu item option).
   Labels should not be numbers (to distinguish them from indices) or tags.

-  **tag**
+*tag*
   A tag is a string associated with an item.
 They are a useful for referring to groups of items.
 Items can have any number of tags associated with them (specified by the **-tags** menu item option).
 A tag may refer to multiple items.
 There are two built-in tags: "all" and "end".
 Every item has the tag "all".
 The last item in the menu will have the tag "end".

 If an item is specified by an integer it is assumed to be an index.
 If it is specified by a string, it is first tested if it's a valid label and then